Lecturer: Sigmundur Gudmundsson

 James R. Munkres, Topology, Prentice Hall (2000).

 The Euclidean norm defined on the real line , in the plan or in the general n-dimensional space leads to the notion of an open subset in these spaces and continuous functions between them.
-These play an important role in analysis.
+These play a fundamental role in analysis.

-In this course we shall introduce the general concept of a topological space (X,T) consisting of a set X together with a collection T of so called open subsets of X satisfying certain rules.
+In this course we introduce the general concept of a topological space (X,T) consisting of a set X together with a collection T of the so called open subsets of X satisfying certain natural axioms.
 Important examples of topological spaces are the metric spaces (X,d) generalizing the above mentioned cases of the real line, the plane, the n-dimensional space.

 A map f:X->Y between two topological spaces is said to be continuous if the inverse image of an open subset of Y is open in X. We study properties of different topological spaces and of continuous maps f:X->Y between them.
 It turns out that such maps will in many cases have properties similar to those in the well-known Euclidean cases.